Check Out This Guide:

 7 Best Kitchen Management Systems for Restaurants

-XtraCHEF is used by thousands of restaurants and foodservice operations, including Jose Andres’ ThinkFood Group, La Colombe Coffee, Papa John’s Pizza, CHOPT, and Union Square Hospitality Group.
+XtraCHEF is a kitchen management system used by thousands of restaurants and foodservice operations, including Jose Andres’ ThinkFood Group, La Colombe Coffee, Papa John’s Pizza, CHOPT, and Union Square Hospitality Group.
 The platform’s financial and operational tools allow food industry operators to maximize margins.
 Some of the management system features include AP automation, food cost management, real-time reports, recipe management, and inventory management.

 2. Restaurant 365.